-Unit 5 is a coal-fuelled, 105-megawatt electricity generating unit at Manitoba Hydro's Brandon Generating Station — located on the outskirts of Brandon, Manitoba.
+Unit 5 is a coal-fuelled, 105-megawatt electricity generating unit at our Brandon Generating Station.
 The current Environment Act Licence governing operation of Unit 5 has a requirement for review.

 In 2006, a completed environmental impact statement (EIS) assessing the environmental effects and associated mitigation and monitoring requirements for future Unit 5 operation was submitted to Manitoba Conservation for their Environment Act Licence Review (EALR).